ESE TEATRO

 Picture

-Meg comes from a theatrical family and started training in music and theater arts at an early age. .
-She has worked as actress, writer, and co-producer in various bi-lingual ensembles and flamenco groups in Santa Fe, San Francisco, and Seattle.
-Locally, Meg has worked with the Group Theater, ACT, Puget Sound Revels, eSe Teatro, and Miracle Theater in Portland.
+Founding member Meg Savlov comes from a theatrical family and started training in music and theater arts at an early age.
+She has worked as actress, writer, and co-producer in various bilingual ensembles and flamenco groups in Santa Fe, San Francisco, and Seattle.
+Locally, Meg has worked with eSe Teatro, the Group Theater, ACT, Puget Sound Revels, Miracle Theater in Portland and elsewhere.

 Monica Cortés Viharo, PhD